grrlgeek/sql-docs/azure-sql/database-watcher-manage.md

 1. In SQL Server Management Studio, Azure Data Studio, or any other SQL client tool, open a new query window and connect it to the `master` database on an Azure SQL logical server containing the target, or to the `master` database on a SQL managed instance target.

 1. Paste and execute the T-SQL script to grant access to the watcher.
-The script creates a login that the watcher will use to connect, and grants specific, limited permissions to collect monitoring data.
+The script creates a login that the watcher uses to connect, and grants specific, limited permissions to collect monitoring data.

     1. If you use a Microsoft Entra authentication script, and the watcher uses the system assigned managed identity, the watcher must be already created when you execute the script.
 If the watcher will use a user assigned managed identity, you can execute the script before or after the watcher is created.

     You must be connected with Microsoft Entra authentication when executing the T-SQL access scripts that grant access to a managed identity.

-If you add new targets to a watcher later, you need to grant access to these targets in a similar fashion unless these targets are on a logical server where access has already been granted.
+If you add new targets to a watcher later, you need to grant access to these targets in a similar fashion unless these targets are on a logical server where access was already granted.

 ### Grant access to SQL targets with T-SQL scripts